 On the advice of my friends, I decided to simply stay out of it and let nature, as they say, take its course.
 The good news is it did just that.

 They had been dating for about six months, when it dawned on my wife that Miss X wasn’t coming around anymore.
 Matt rarely mentioned her.
-He has always been a bit tight lipped regarding his personal life, but to hear nothing about her at all was a bit out of the ordinary even for him.
+He has always been a bit tight lipped regarding his personal life, but to hear nothing about her at all was out of the ordinary even for him.
 When my wife pressed him for information, he finally confessed, “We broke up.”

 To hear him tell it, Miss X gave him an ultimatum: He could spend his time hunting and fishing or he could spend his time with her.